 These are the consequences of poor communication

-Unfortunately, in this case, there wasn’t much focus or feedback.
-And the result of this poor communication was fatal.
+In this case, the result of this poor communication was fatal.

-Of course, I picked a particularly tragic version of what happens when teams don’t communicate well, but trust me, I had a ton of examples to pick from.
+Of course, I picked a particularly tragic version of what happens when teams don't communicate, but this isn't an isolated story.

 At the end of the day, poor communication is a by-product of: